-There are two netcdf files included, "Landuse_PS_5km.nc" 5 km resolution landuse over the EMEP domain, and a global "LanduseGLC.nc" where the previous file is not defined.
+There are two netcdf files included, one file "Landuse_PS_5km_LC.nc" on 5 km resolution over the EMEP domain, and a global "LanduseGLC.nc".
 The different landuse types are desribed in Simpson et al (2012).

 2.1.5 Degree-day factor